zoesimmons/hs-coding-club-css-selectors-philly-springside-chestn-f924/README.md

 Emeralds are pretty expensive so we should probably collect that gem next.

-If you look at the code in `index.html`, the `img` tag for the emerald has the class `emerald` defined.
+If you look at the code in `index.html`, the `img` tag for the emerald has the class `emerald` defined, instead of an ID.
 We want to use that class as our CSS selector to move the emerald into the chest.
+Remember that classes can be used repeatedly in our code, so this would come in handy if there were several emeralds on the beach.
+We're just getting used to writing different selectors right now, so we're only going to have one emerald.

 In `css/gems.css`, you'll want to replace the text `/*selector for emerald goes here */` with the CSS selector, `.emerald`.
 The `.` tells CSS we're selecting a class.
 This selector is telling our CSS to find the content with the class `emerald` and to apply the specific styling to that image.